Gravity Extenders Benefit Utility Installations

 Faster Installations of Piping and Utility Lines

 Naturally, installing gravity retaining walls is a quicker process than constructing geogrid walls.
-Lifting the blocks directly into place for gravity walls versus laying, measuring, cutting and compacting approved backfill soils in multiple layers of geogrid material is a major time-saver.
-This is particularly beneficial when geogrid must be cut to fit around structures like streetlight or guard rail posts from above the wall.
+The usual process involves laying, measuring, cutting, and compacting approved backfill soils in multiple layers of geogrid material.
+But with gravity retaining walls, all you have to do is lift the blocks directly into place.
+It’s a major time-saver!
+This is particularly beneficial when geogrid must be cut to fit around structures like streetlights or guard rail posts from above the wall.
 The gravity extenders simply make it possible to build gravity retaining walls taller – and at a faster pace.

-In terms of behind-the-wall services for these retaining wall designs, contractors prefer gravity wall designs because there are less complications for pipelayers and utility companies.
-With a reduced number of complications comes swift installations and quicker completed projects.
-Placing and securing geogrid around catch basins, utility lines and sewage pipes must be diligently planned to ensure the materials maintains its strength and performance.
+In terms of behind-the-wall services for these retaining wall designs, contractors prefer gravity wall designs because there are fewer complications for pipelayers and utility companies.
+With a reduced number of complications comes the ease of installation and quicker completed projects.
+Placing and securing geogrid around catch basins, utility lines, and sewage pipes must be diligently planned to ensure the materials maintain their strength and performance.

-Alternatively, gravity walls and extenders require smaller teams and can cover more facing area in less time.
-Why not expedite the construction of soil retention walls by streamlining the installation process, so you can move onto your next project sooner?
+Alternatively, gravity walls and extenders require smaller teams and can cover more facing areas in less time.
+Why not expedite the construction of soil retention walls by streamlining the installation process so you can move on to your next project sooner?

 Gravity Retaining Walls Simplify Behind-the-Wall Access